polarSaunderson/ShackletonSOM/README.md

 However, these scripts need to be run if investigating other shelves; the necessary raw data for such investigations will be published online upon final acceptance of the manuscript.

 Scripts for __analysing__ the data begin with __an__, and are found in _Analysis/_.\
-These are numbered to ease cross-referencing, but don't necessarily need to be run in the same order, as long as _an01_ has been run first; any other prerequisite scripts are noted at the top of a script.
+These scripts recreate the figures (see below) and are numbered to ease cross-referencing, but don't necessarily need to be run in the same order, as long as _an01_ has been run first; any other prerequisite scripts are noted at the top of a script.

 Scripts necessary for __setting up__ other scripts begin with __su__.
-These scripts usually set global options and file paths etc., and are called by the _an_ and _dt_ scripts.
+These scripts usually set global options and file paths etc., and are called by the __an__ and __dt__ scripts.
 All __su__ scripts are found in _R/setUp/_, and should only need to be accessed once when first working within the project.
-Most importantly, you will need to set the file paths to raw data in __su02__ if you want to explore beyond the included data (see "Beyond Shackleton").
+Most importantly, you will need to set the file paths to raw data in _su02_ if you want to explore beyond the included data (see "Beyond Shackleton").

-When scripts are running, everything is stored in environments: \
+When scripts are running, everything is stored in environments:
-  - dd is for Data produced in previous scripts \
+  - dd is for Data produced in previous scripts
-  - ee is the Environment for the current script \
+  - ee is the Environment for the current script
-  - ff is for File and Folder paths and names \
+  - ff is for File and Folder paths and names
-  - gg is for Global options that are referenced often \
+  - gg is for Global options that are referenced often

 Files beginning with __hp__ can be found in the repository, and are __helper__ files used to explain the repository.

 #### User Options
-At the top of each script, following an overview of the script, there are user options, which are variables like this: __u_variable__.
+At the top of each script, following an overview of the script, there are user options, which are variables like this: __u_variable__.\
 User options can also be overwritten in _su01_ or _su11_ rather than re-writing common ones in each script if necessary.

 #### Functions